Library Trustees Association of New York State

 Sec.
 6 Directors shall serve without compensation, and no Director shall directly or indirectly receive any profit from his/her position as such.
 Reasonable expenses incurred by Directors in the performance of their duties may be reimbursed when approved by the President or by the Board of Directors.

 Sec.
 5 If any Director shall fail to attend three consecutive meetings without notification, whereby such notification shall be considered an acceptable excuse, that Director shall be deemed to have resigned.
 The Board has the authority to reinstate said Director upon acceptance of justification for such absences.

 Meetings of Directors

 Sec.
 1 Meetings of the Board of Directors shall be held a minimum of four (4) times each calendar year.

 Sec.
-2 In accordance with New York State Open Meetings Law, all meetings shall be open to the membership with the exception of executive sessions, as specified in the above law.
+2 All meetings shall be open to the membership with the exception of executive sessions.

 Sec.
 3 Notice of the Annual or of any special meeting of the Board of Directors shall be given in writing by the Secretary not less than ten (10) days before the time fixed for the special meeting, and not less than twenty (20) days before the Annual Meeting, to the last known address of each Director.
 In accordance with Article IV, Section 2, paragraph 2 of these by-laws, when a Director appointed to fill a vacancy cannot be so notified, this shall be an allowable exception.

 Sec.
 4 At any meeting of the Board of Directors, those Directors present shall constitute a quorum necessary for the transaction of business, provided a minimum of five (5) Directors are present.
 An affirmative vote equal to a simple majority of the quorum shall be required to carry a motion.
 At all meetings of the Board, each Director present shall have one vote.
 In accordance with New York State Laws, there shall be no voting by proxy.